 \section{Comparison to Other Surveys}

-Few surveys have considered discussion quality evaluation and facilitation from a perspective that encompasses ideas from both Social Science and Computer Science, as the present survey does.
-The closest related surveys are those by \citet{wachsmuth-etal-2024-argument} and \citet{vecchi-etal-2021-towards}. \citet{wachsmuth-etal-2024-argument} focus primarily on discussion \emph{evaluation} on its own, rather than exploring how it relates to facilitation, which is one of the main goals of our survey.
-Furthermore, their survey predominantly centers on concepts from \ac{AM}.
-On the other hand, the survey of \citet{vecchi-etal-2021-towards} is rooted largely in \ac{AM} research.
-They point out that traditional \ac{AM} has prioritized the logical structure and soundness of arguments, while overlooking other important dimensions, such as civility, respectfulness, inclusiveness, originality, and the broader impacts of discussions—such as encouraging mutual understanding, convergence, and problem-solving.
-In other words, they argue that advancing \ac{AM} for social good requires a collaborative effort between \ac{AM} and Social Science.
-Building on this notion, our survey focuses on both discussion evaluation and facilitation, incorporating ideas from Social Science into NLP-based approaches.
+Only two studies have surveyed the field of \ac{NLP} while also considering ideas from Social Science.
+However, they focus mainly on \ac{AM}.
+These are the studies of \citet{wachsmuth-etal-2024-argument} and \citet{vecchi-etal-2021-towards}. \citet{wachsmuth-etal-2024-argument} focus primarily on discussion \emph{evaluation} disregarding its relation to facilitation, which is one of the main goals of our survey.
+The survey of \citet{vecchi-etal-2021-towards} argues that advancing \ac{AM} for social good requires a collaborative effort between \ac{AM} and Social Science.
+They point out that traditional \ac{AM} has prioritized the logical structure and soundness of arguments, while overlooking other important dimensions, such as civility, respectfulness, inclusiveness, originality, and the broader impacts of discussions—such as encouraging mutual understanding and problem-solving.
+Building on these notions, we incorporate ideas from Social Science into \ac{NLP}-based approaches, discussing both discussion evaluation and facilitation, both with a focus on the potential of \acp{LLM}.